Breaker Box Repair

 Circuit Troubleshooting: Our Circuit troubleshooting process gives us a complete assessment of your breaker panel/electrical conditions.
 Once we have completed our thorough troubleshooting assessment, we can then eliminate all possible threats and malfunctions by way of repairs and upgrades.

 And Simply Updating the Panel: Oftentimes, old homes have outdated and hazardous electrical panel set-ups that need a complete replacement/upgrade.

 Breaker Box Upgrades

-Upgrading an outdated or malfunctioning breaker box is probably one of the best options for bringing safety and efficiency into your home's electrical system.
+Upgrading an outdated or malfunctioning electrical system like your breaker box is probably one of the best options for bringing safety and efficiency into your home's electrical system.
 More often than not, electrical panels are simply outdated, unsafely installed, poorly manufactured, or, for lack of a better term, broken.

 For Example: If your home was built between 1950 and 1990 with a Federal Pacific Electric (FPE) circuit breaker panel that uses Stab-Loc circuit breakers, you absolutely need a replacement and are at high risk of a breaker malfunction and fire.

 Multiple tests have been done over the years on the Federal Pacific Electric panels that prove (one in four) Stab-Lok breakers are defective and will not properly trip when needed.
 An estimated 2,800 fire disasters are caused each year due to these dangerous and poorly manufactured breaker panels.
 If your home is in fact equipped with one of these electrical systems, call us immediately for an upgrade!

 - The latest, safest, and most efficient equipment

 - Home surge protection with any panel upgrade

 If you need electrical panel repair or electrical panel upgrade services, contact us today!
 With 20 years of valuable experience, we have what it takes to get your system up and running, safer and more efficient than ever before.